mkudrenecky/chat-bot/README.md

 ## Next Steps
 - [ ] Continue training!
-Learn to customize the bot for specific use cases, get a better understanding of the underlying functionality to ehance the bot
+Learn to customize the bot for specific use cases, get a better understanding of the underlying functionality to enhance the bot
 - [ ] Explore building custom search algorithms to compare performance to the API
 - [ ] Measure Accuracy, Precision and Recall, F1 score
 - [ ] Levrage the chat bot for practical applications